MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 `seedSpecOpt` gives the parameters for generating the seed.
 This only makes sense if one or more of the derivation paths is supplied.
 If no derivation paths are supplied, this parameter is ignored.

-`mnemonicPhraseSize` is the number of words that should be generated in the mnemonic phrase.
+`mnemonicPhraseSizeOpt` is the number of words that should be generated in the mnemonic phrase.
 The acceptable values are 12, 15, 18, 21, and 24.
-It's recommended that UIs default to 24-word phrases and require the user to specifically demand a lower value, if desired.
+Default is 24.

-`mnemonicPhraseLanguage` is the language in which the mnemonic phrase should be generated.
+`mnemonicPhraseLanguageOpt` is the language in which the mnemonic phrase should be generated.
 Acceptable values are "English", "Chinese", "Traditional Chinese", "French", "Italian", "Japanese", "Korean", and "Spanish".
+Default is "English."

 `mnemonicPassphraseOpt`, if specified, is the "25th word" in the mnemonic passphrase: that is, an additional word (it can be any word; it's not constrained to the official mnemonic-phrase list) that will be used along with the